-If you become really interested in growing chillies you may consider growing from seed to be able to propagate the different varieties.
-There is a debate about whether you can over winter chilli plants.
-Some say, especially in northern climates Chillies are really an annual, and even if you do persuade them through the winter the ensuing plant will be less vigorous, if not feeble, and you will not get much by way of fruit.
+There is a gardening debate about whether you can over winter chilli plants.
+It is true to say, especially in northern climates, Chillies are best treated as an annual.
+Even if you persuade the Chilli plant through the winter, the ensuing plant will be less vigorous, if not feeble, and you may not get much by way of fruit.

-The RHS did a trial of chillies for those most to look for those most suitable to grow in containers, suggestions are: 'Riot' a longer thin chilli, moderately hot; 'Krakatoa' a thicker cone shaped red chilli hot; 'Spike' thin very hot chilli.
+The RHS undertook a trial of chillies for those most to look for those most suitable to grow in containers, suggestions are: 'Riot' a long thin chilli, moderately hot; 'Krakatoa' a thicker cone shaped red chilli hot; 'Spike' a thin, very hot chilli.
 These are all short compact chillies suitable for container growing in a warm spot bearing in mind chillies are H1 hardy which is 5-10 degrees.